idonahue/hugo-ianthedesigner/content/portfolio/_index.md

 ---
-title: "Portfolio"
+title: "Work"
-description: "This is meta description."
+description: "A little sum'n to check out.
+It's not everything, only a highlight."
 draft: false
 ---